e4och/js-101/README.md

 Window {0: Window, window: Window, self: Window, document: document, name: '', location: Location, …}
 ```

->Just like we learnt before, when the "this" keyword is used in a regular function, it will refer to the window object
+>Just like we learned previously, when the "this" keyword is used in a regular function, it will refer to the window object

 ### Manipulating properties in an object